Top Soft Skills for Leaders to Be Successful

 And so maybe something for them, like having a face to face conversation is actually a little bit more awkward.
 Then it is texting or messaging a stranger.

-Rich: Is this why, because I was watching your TED talk before we came on today, is this why you fear that the soft skills are going extinct?
+Rich: Is this why, because I was watching your TED talk before we came on today, is this why you fear that leadership and soft skills are going extinct?

 Scott: Yeah, I think that…